blackgreen100/SO-hammer-with-list/README.md

 ### TODOs and improvements

-- Automate saving and editing the duplicate targets
+- Automate <strike>saving and</strike> editing the duplicate targets
-- Clean up the code
+- Clean up the code even more
 - Import/export duplicate targets